jxstxn1/dockerize/README.md

 This will run your app and makes it accessible at `localhost:8000`.
 With the `--background` flag you can run the container in the background.
-With the `-b, --build` flag you can execute the build command before running the container.
+With the `-b, --build-all` flag you can execute the build command before running the container.
 With the `-p, --port` flag you can specify the port on which the app is accessible.
+With the `--build-docker` flag you just build the docker container without the flutter build command.

 The build command can choose between different environments.
 The default environment is `dev`.